Research | Open | Published:

 Days from calving to first ovulatory oestrus (FOO) was defined as the interval from calving to the day of ovulation connected with the first recorded oestrous symptoms.

-Distribution of number and proportions of inseminations, days from calving to first observed ovulatory oestrus, oestrus intensity (2 = weak and 4 = strong), number and proportions of detected oestruses and number and proportions of false inseminations per ovulation number for Swedish dairy cows
+Distribution of percentage and number of inseminations, days from calving to first ovulatory oestrus, oestrus intensity (2 = weak and 4 = strong), oestrus detection rate and number of false inseminations (at high P4 concentration) per ovulation number are shown in Table 1.

 Pregnancy losses were estimated using data from P4 values combined with information from 2130 inseminations from which four traits were defined as follows: (i) early embryonic loss, (ii) late embryonic loss, (iii) foetal loss, and (iv) total pregnancy loss.
 Approximately 3.7% (n = 84) of the inseminations was excluded as a cause of false inseminations, i.e. inseminations performed in the presence of high P4 concentration at the day of AI.